 Start out the way you mean to go on.
 Set a pace for your homeschool that is sustainable, that meets everyone’s needs, especially their need for down time.
 A great resource to check out if you need help in this area is Sarah Mackenzie’s “Teaching from Rest.”

-You can always add more curricula or classes as you go, but it’s much harder to scale back once you’ve taken on too much.
+You can always add more curricula as you go, but it’s much harder to scale back once you’ve taken on too much.
 Kids get attached to friends and activities and pulling them out is heartbreaking.

-There’s plenty of time to do all the things you want to do, just don’t try to fit them all in the first year.
+There’s plenty of time to do all the things you want to do.
+Just don’t try to fit them all in the first year.

-Oh, and one quick tip from a recovering overachiever: Our husbands are usually the first to pick up on it when we’ve overcommitted.
+Oh, and one quick tip from a recovering overachiever: Our husbands are usually the first to pick up on when we’ve overcommitted.
 Don’t be offended if your husband suggests you may be doing too much.
 Take the time to listen to his concerns and consider where you might scale back.
 If he’s feeling it, your kids probably are too, but they won’t have the words to communicate it yet.